-The income from the memorial will be devoted to aid classmates of Lieutenant Knott upon their return to Law School or other veterans in the School.
+The income from the memorial will be devoted to aid other veterans in the School.

 LEONARD T. MILLIMAN COOPERATIVE LAW SCHOLAR-SHIP...
 This is the gift of Mr. and Mrs. Thomas E. Milliman in memory of their son, Ensign Leonard T. Milliman, USN.
 Its value is \$300, and it is open to a student in the Law School who has an agricultural background and who is a potential specialist in the field of farmer-producer cooperative law.